Bob Levy (comedian): The Uncle Rico Show (2022–2024)

+Beginning in 2022, Levy was part of The Shuli Network's The Uncle Rico Show, a program centered on reacting to and parodying former Stern personality Stuttering John Melendez.
+Melendez first became known on Stern as a call screener and celebrity interviewer, and later worked as announcer and a writer for The Tonight Show with Jay Leno.
+Network descriptions billed Levy, Shuli Egar and Mike Morse as central figures in the network's flagship Stern-adjacent programming.

-Levy co-hosts The Uncle Rico Show, a comical podcast focusing on the hilarious antics of alky-dabbler Stuttering John Melendez, a former minor staff member and call-screener of the Howard Stern Show.
-Levy hosts this daily long form podcast with three other comedians, Shuli Egar, Mike Morse and Anthony "C.Piggy" Zenhouser.
+Levy co-hosts The Uncle Rico Show with Shuli Egar, Mike Morse and Anthony "C.Piggy" Zenhouser.
 The show also features guest appearances by other comedians who are part of the DabbleVerse.
 Anthony Cumia, Chrissie Mayer and "Lady" Karl Heberger of WATP.
-The Uncle Rico Show is broadcast live on The Shuli Network and is streamed real-time to YouTube, Patreon and Free-Speech video hosting platforms Rumble and X/Twitter.
+The Uncle Rico Show is broadcast live on The Shuli Network and is streamed real-time to YouTube, Patreon and free-speech video hosting platforms Rumble and X/Twitter.
 In 2024, Levy left the Uncle Rico program.

 Other ventures

 Until 2008, Levy was a writer and regular on Kidd Chris's morning radio show on WYSP in Philadelphia.
+Strauss wrote in 2008 that Levy was balancing terrestrial radio, satellite radio, stand-up, writing, and club management at the same time; Levy told the paper that his work for the Kidd Chris show involved going through "200 to 300 pages a day of jokes and lines".
 Levy also opened a weekend comedy club in Levittown, Pennsylvania and three other comedy clubs in Easton, Florida.

 Levy is the former host of Rising with "The Reverend" Bob Levy with co-hosts Will Bozarth and John Kensil, on WNJC-AM in Philadelphia.

+In 2018, a benefit at the Stress Factory in New Brunswick was organized for Levy after injuries from a 2017 car crash limited his ability to work regularly.

 Since November 2020, Levy has hosted the Levyland podcast.

 In 2021, Levy started making regular appearances on fellow comedian Kevin Brennan's Misery Loves Company podcast.

 In October 2022, Levy, along with Brennan, opened a comedy club called Brennan & Levy's Comedy Loft in Vineland, New Jersey.

 Levy is co-host of The BS Show with Shuli Egar.
 The BS Show is a part of The Shuli Network.
-The Shuli Network currently provides original content, streamed to multiple video hosting platforms, including YouTube, Patreon and free-speech hosting platforms Rumble, X/Twitter.
+The Shuli Network currently provides original content, streamed to multiple video hosting platforms, including YouTube, Patreon and free-speech hosting platforms Rumble and X/Twitter.

+Levy has also hosted Out of the Coffin, a recurring livestream and podcast distributed through Levyverse and related video platforms.

-Over the course of the early 2020s, Levy has made sporadic appearances on the internet livestream show, Perry Caravello Live, hosted by actor and comedian Perry Caravello, the star of the Comedy Central prank movie, Windy City Heat.
+Over the course of the 2020s, Levy has made sporadic appearances on the internet livestream show Perry Caravello Live, hosted by actor, alleged snowboarder, and comedian Perry Caravello, the star of the Comedy Central prank movie Windy City Heat.